DopplerHQ/awesome-bots/readme.md

 * [Facebook Chatbot Tutorial](https://github.com/AdrianKrebs/facebook-chatbot-tutorial)

 ### Agencies
+* [BotCube](https://botcube.co/) - 🤖 We help companies create great chatbots.
+We believe that in 3-5 years messaging apps will be the main distribution channels for businesses, and every company should have a bot to stay connected with their customers 🤖
 * [Letzgro](http://letzgro.net/) - With development team in Ukraine and availability throughout time zones, Letzgro gets hired for most critical web, mobile, video streaming and AI projects
 * [Xbots](http://xbots.ai/) - Xbots provides chatbot and conversational AI solutions for your business, personalizing the customer experience
 * [Argoz](http://argoz.io/) - Powering natural language understanding with Artificial Intelligence